danarel/ThinkPrivacy/_pages/about.md

 comments: false
 ---

-ThinkPrivacy_ is an open-source project maintained for years by an active GitHub community.
+ThinkPrivacy_ is an open-source project maintained by activist [Dan Arel](https://www.danarel.com) and a [GitHub community](https://github.com/think-privacy/ThinkPrivacy).
 Today, it's a resting place (occassionally updated) that recommends some of the best privacy software and services out there.
 This site serves no tracking software.
 We have no idea who you are, and we want to keep it that way.

 This site is designed to help everyday internet users, activist, journalists, and anyone else find apps that help make privacy easier.
 There are lots of amazing apps out there that advanced users swear by but are not user friendly, and for the most part those are skipped here.
 We test and recommend the ones that we know we can say "download this, it will work" and not something that's going to take a user 3 weeks to learn.